Florida Lawmakers Advance Bill Requiring Schools To Display 'In God We Trust'

 "In God We Trust" is also the national motto.

-On Wednesday, Daniels indirectly referred in a speech from the House floor to the shooting at Marjory Stoneman Douglas High School last week that left 17 students and educators dead.
+On Wednesday, in a speech from the House floor, Daniels indirectly referred to the shooting at Marjory Stoneman Douglas High School last week that left 17 students and educators dead.

 "It is not a secret that we have some gun issues that need to be addressed, but the real thing that needs to be addressed are issues of the heart," she said.

-Daniels said she had a vision earlier in the week, "I believe it was God, and I heard a voice say, 'Do not politicize what has happened in Florida and do not make this a thing of division.'"
+Daniels said she had a vision earlier in the week, "I believe it was God, and I heard a voice say, 'Do not politicize what has happened in Florida and do not make this a thing of division.' "

 Daniels continued to speak about God: "He's not a Republican and he's not a Democrat.
 He's not black and he's not white.
 He is the light.
 And our schools need light in them like never before."